pwyf/ati/2018/agencies/us-mcc.md

 US-MCC scores on all joined-up development indicators and apart from tenders all indicators are provided in a comparable format.
 Tenders are consistently being made available in other formats.

-Within the very good category, US-MCC scores below average for the performance component.
-While performing relatively well on objectives and pre-project impact appraisals, no results data but only results documents can be found in US-MCC's IATI data.
+While performing relatively well on objectives and pre-project impact appraisals, no current results data but only results documents can be found in US-MCC's IATI data.
 Reviews and evaluations are not published in a comparable format but can be found in other formats.

 ---

-US-MCC should continue its efforts to work with the MCAs to have more granular information from the sectors, and projects within the sectors, published to IATI.
+US-MCC should prioritise the publication of timel reviews and evaluations of all of its projects and activities to the IATI Standard.

-A major omission from US-MCC's IATI data is that of recipient countries / recipient regions.
-We would encourage US-MCC to directly declare the recipient countries in their IATI datasets.
+US-MCC should continue its efforts to work with the MCAs to have more granular information - beyond the compact level -  from the sectors, and individual projects and activities, published to the IATI Registry.

-US-MCC should prioritise the publication of country strategies, tenders as well as reviews and evaluations in a comparable format.
+To demonstrate the impact of transparency on development work, US-MCC should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level.

 ---